 - Oyster crackers

-- In a slow cooker, combine the celery, carrots, onion, corn, potatoes, diced tomatoes, crushed tomatoes, chicken stock, tabasco sauce, old bay seasoning, kosher salt, black pepper, thyme leaves, whole clams with the juice and the clam juice.
+- In a slow cooker, combine the celery, carrots, onion, corn, potatoes, diced tomatoes, crushed tomatoes, chicken stock, tabasco sauce, old bay seasoning, kosher salt, black pepper, thyme leaves, whole clams, and the clam juice.
 Stir to combine.

 - Cover and cook on LOW heat for 6-8 hours or HIGH for 4 hours, or until the vegetables are tender.